MichaelRWolf/wendy-ai/notes-from-google-doc.md

 dual summary.

-That’ll give you your first real example to drop into /70_Video_Audio/MysticRevolution/.
+That'll give you your first real example to drop into /70_Video_Audio/MysticRevolution/.

-Go ahead and paste it whenever you’re ready.
+Go ahead and paste it whenever you're ready.

 ---
 🐬 You said:

 Skip navigation

 Search

 Create

 Avatar image